ronakrajput8882/CodeAlpha_Credit_Worthiness/README.md

 ## 📌 Project Overview

-**Calculator** is a simple, responsive calculator web app built with React.js.
-It handles all basic arithmetic operations — addition, subtraction, multiplication, and division — with a clean UI and real-time display updates driven by React state.
+**Calculator** is It handles all basic arithmetic operations — addition, subtraction, multiplication, and division — with a clean UI and real-time display updates driven by React state.

 > 🎯 A great hands-on project for mastering React component design, `useState` hook, and event-driven UI logic.